perrette/dimarray/docs/introduction.rst

 author, so if your primary focus is to work with netCDF, access openDAP data and so on, you may want to go that way.
 Try it out!

+`iris`_ looks like a very powerful package to manipulate geospatial data with metadata, netCDF I/O, performing grid transforms etc..., but it is quite a jump from numpy's `ndarray` in term of syntax and requires a bit of learning.

 `spacegrids`_ is a promising new package with focus on geospatial grids.
 It intends to streamline a number of operations such as derivations, integration, regridding by proposing an algebra on